Joe Galloway

 Early in 2013, he was sworn into service as a special consultant to the Vietnam War 50th Anniversary Commemoration project run by the Office of the Secretary of Defense.
 He was also a permanent consultant to Ken Burns’s Florentine Films project to make a documentary history of the Vietnam War for broadcast in 2016 on PBS.

-In 1990-1991 Galloway covered Desert Shield/Desert Storm, riding with the 24th Infantry Division (Mech) in the assault into Iraq.
-Galloway also covered the Haiti incursion and made trips to Iraq to cover the war there in 2003 and 2005-2006.
+In 1990-1991, Galloway covered Desert Shield/Desert Storm, riding with the 24th Infantry Division (Mech) in the assault into Iraq.
+Galloway also covered the Haiti incursion and traveled to Iraq to cover the war there in 2003, 2005, and 2006.

-The late Gen. H. Norman Schwarzkopf who first met Galloway in South Vietnam when he was a brand new Army major, called the Texan “the finest combat correspondent of our generation—a soldier’s reporter and a soldier’s friend.”
+The late Gen. H. Norman Schwarzkopf, who first met Galloway in South Vietnam as a brand new Army major, called the Texan “the finest combat correspondent of our generation—a soldier’s reporter and a soldier’s friend.”

 He is co-author, with Lt.
 Gen. (ret) Hal Moore, of the national bestseller “We Were Soldiers Once-And Young” which has been made into a critically acclaimed movie, “We Were Soldiers”, starring Mel Gibson.
-“We Were Soldiers Once-And Young” is presently in print in six different languages and more than 1.2 million copies have been sold.
+“We Were Soldiers Once…And Young” is in print in six different languages, and over 1.2 million copies have been sold.

 Galloway also co-authored “Triumph Without Victory: The History of the Persian Gulf War” for Times Books— and he and Gen. Moore in 2008 published their sequel to We Were Soldiers, a work titled: “We Are Soldiers Still: A Journey Back to the Battlefields of Vietnam.”

-Galloway received the National Magazine Award in 1991 for a U.S. News cover article on the 25th anniversary of the Ia Drang Battles, and the National News Media Award of the U.S. Veterans of Foreign Wars in 1992 for coverage of the Gulf War.
+Galloway received the National Magazine Award in 1991 for a U.S. News cover article on the 25th anniversary of the Ia Drang Battles and the National News Media Award of the U.S. Veterans of Foreign Wars in 1992 for coverage of the Gulf War.
 In 2000, he received the President’s Award for the Arts of the Vietnam Veterans Association of America.
-In 2001, he received the BG Robert L. Denig Award for Distinguished Service presented by the U.S. Marine Corps Combat Correspondents Association.
-In 2005, he received the Abraham Lincoln Award of the Union League Club of Philadelphia, and the John Reagan (Tex) McCrary Award of the Congressional Medal of Honor Society.
+In 2001, he received the BG Robert L. Denig Award for Distinguished Service from the U.S. Marine Corps Combat Correspondents Association.
+In 2005, he received the Abraham Lincoln Award of the Union League Club of Philadelphia and the John Reagan (Tex) McCrary Award of the Congressional Medal of Honor Society.

 Galloway was awarded the 2011 Doughboy Award, the highest honor the Army’s Infantry can bestow on an individual.
 Few civilians have ever received a Doughboy.
 On Veterans Day, 2011, he received the Legacy of Service Award of the Vietnam Veterans Memorial Fund.